keven-wang/sjtc/README.md

 # sjtc
-a simple javascript template compiler. the compiler can compile javascript template to be a javascript readability function.the compiler support SSI and heredoc, the following is an example.
+a simple javascript template compiler based on regexp. the compiler can compile javascript template to be a javascript readability function.the compiler support SSI and heredoc, the following is an example.